 - Have the user synchronize the client with the server by right-clicking the SafeGuard systray icon and selecting Synchronize

 - Have the user change their password using Ctrl+Alt+Del.
-SafeGuard will generate a new certificate with this new password and push it back to the server.

 The correct way of changing user's SafeGuard certificate password is via :